sbt/sbt-paradox-material-theme/src/main/paradox/getting-started.md

 ## Adding a favicon

-A favicon can be added by setting the `material.favicon` variable to an `.ico` or image file:
+A favicon can be changed by providing a path toto an `.ico` or image file:

 @@ snip [build.sbt]($root$/build.sbt) { #favicon }